jatinpatwa401/FastFoodBrandAppealAnalyzer/README.md

 ## Requirements and Running the Program

-### Front-End Visualization
+### Frontend

-See the [Laravel Installation Guide](frontend/LaravelInstallationGuide.pdf) for instructions on how to set up and run the front-end environment.
+See the [Frontend README](frontend/README.md) for instructions on how to set up and run the frontend environment.

-### Back-End
+### Backend

-See the [README.md](backend/README.md) file for instructions on how to set up and run the different backend environments.
+See the [Backend README](backend/README.md) file for instructions on how to set up and run the different backend environments.

 ## `License`